leaffood/test/README.md

 ## OpenZen Library

-This demo compiles a pre-compiled OpenZen DLL for Windows 64-bit.
+This repository contains a pre-compiled OpenZen DLL for Windows 64-bit.
 You can find the source of OpenZen [here](https://bitbucket.org/lpresearch/openzen/).

 ## External Licences